xhbsh11234/111DeepSeek-R1/README.md

 **To ensure that the model engages in thorough reasoning, we recommend enforcing the model to initiate its response with "\<think\>\n" at the beginning of every output.**

 ### Official Prompts
+In the official DeepSeek web/app, we don't use system prompts but design two specific prompts for file upload and web search for better user experience.
+In addition, the temperature in web/app is 0.6.

 For file upload, please follow the template to create prompts, where {file_name}, {file_content} and {question} are arguments.
 ```
 file_template = \